 How It All Starts

-Your migraine is likely due to genetic factors beyond your control.
-Migraine brains are hyper-responsive to normal, benign stimulation.
+Your genes are likely your root cause of migraine.
+Migraine brains are hyper-responsive to normal, benign, everyday stimulation.
 The combination of factors that triggers your headaches and migraine is unique to you.
 It’s worth spending some time trying to identify the set of factors that bring about your dreaded attacks.

 Required reading assignment #1 is this informative blog about The Bucket Theory.
 This is fundamental to understanding what contributes to headaches and migraine overall and why it can be hard to pinpoint specific triggers.

 Chronification – What It Means

 During the 2018 Migraine World Summit, Dr. Alan Purdy, the president of the American Headache Society said “migraine literally just hijacks normal pathways of your brain to produce its symptomology” in chronification.

 My husband and I used to joke about buying stock in the company that makes Advil.
 Between my neck problems (herniated discs) and my head pain, I took a LOT of Advil plus a little Aleve and Excedrin Migraine.
 I went to my primary doctor when Advil wasn’t working as well and I was losing more and more days to the welcoming darkness and quiet of my bedroom.

-I was never advised to limit the number of treatment days each week.
-Treatment days meant the total of ALL my treatment days – sumatriptan plus ibuprofen, Excedrin and naproxyn (Aleve).
+My well-meaning doctor never advised me to limit the number of treatment days each week to 2-3 and no limit was imposed by my insurance company.
+I did not know that we are supposed to limit treatment days to a total of 10 when using triptans and NSAIDS like Aleve, Advil and Excedrin.
 Between treating my neck pain and headaches with Advil or Aleve and migraine attacks with sumatriptan and Excedrin, I fell into rebound.
 The meds that gave me my life back ultimately hurt me as I was uninformed.